crd150/crd150.github.io/ndata.md

 **Los Angeles Neighborhood Data for Social Change**

 A data warehouse created by the [University of Southern California](https://socialinnovation.usc.edu/) that collects a bunch of health, demographic, built environment, and socioeconomic variables at the neighborhood level for the County of Los Angeles.
-Check the site out [here](https://data.myneighborhooddata.org/stories/s/xs7g-jqmb).
+Check the site out [here](https://usc.data.socrata.com/stories/s/htr6-r22g).

+**CA Neighborhoods and Renter Vulnerability**

+This [project](https://knowledge.luskin.ucla.edu/ca-renter-vulnerability/#top) focuses on identifying the broad vulnerabilities to COVID-19 and their disparities across neighborhoods in California.

 **Looking for data?**

 * The [National Neighborhood Data Archive](https://www.openicpsr.org/openicpsr/nanda)  is a publicly available data archive containing contextual measures for locations across the United States.
 NaNDA offers theoretically derived, spatially referenced, nationwide measures of the physical and social environment at local levels.

-* Google released a Beta site for a dataset search site akin to Google Scholar, Images, Books and so on.
+* Google has a site for searching datasets akin to Google Scholar, Images, Books and so on.
 Check it out [here](https://toolbox.google.com/datasetsearch)

 * Kaggle is a crowd-sourced platform for all things data science.
 This includes competitions, discussion forums, online tutorials, and most importantly, at least for the purpose of this guide, a repository of big data sources.
 A lot of these data are not pertinent to this class, but some are; specifically, those with geographic information that allows you to connect data to geographic locations.
 Check out their datasets [here](https://www.kaggle.com/datasets).